osmbe/website/en/_posts/motm/2018-05-12-Tomoya_Muramoto.md

 ---
-title: 'Mapper of the month: Tomoya Muramoto (Japan)'
+title: 'Mapper of the Month: Tomoya Muramoto (Japan)'
 featured:
 layout: post
 category: motm
 author: escada
 lang: en
 ---

 ## Who are you ?

 My name is Tomoya Muramoto.
 I think many OSM mappers have some IT speciality, but I don't.
 I'm a chemical engineer.
 I live in Yokohama, Japan.